 The biggest thing is to just appreciate what we have and each other, so the most important part of this meet is, YOU.
 I really hope that you will plan to join us.
 We’ll miss you if you’re not there.

 Vince Hughes is my partner in this endeavor, and we’re working on a few other things for the meet that we hope will be nice surprises when we can confirm them.
-I’ll announce them on this page once they have been firmed up.
+I’ll announce them on the blog page once they have been firmed up.

 Time is ticking rapidly, and the window for opportunities for the ol’ gang to get together and to share their love of the earlier era and the history with people will not be open indefinitely.
 Here’s hoping that some new folks will be curious and come out and will catch the bug to restore and run these old racing karts and see what the fun is all about.